4 Myths About Enterprise CPQ

-Overcoming this hurdle is a multipronged approach, understanding a) who the user is and b) what flows do they want to achieve c) how can we make these flows as easy as possible for the user.
+Overcoming this hurdle is a multipronged approach, understanding a) who the user is, b) what flows do they want to achieve, and c) how can we make these flows as easy as possible for the user.
 Using this information, you can customize the experience to fit the individual needs of the customer within the CPQ.

 Once you understand your customer personas and needs, you can utilize elements like product listing pages (PLPs) to create a buildable shopping experience within the quote.
 A targeted set of prospects would ideally be able to view and select recommended products, required parts, and additional services to build their customized quote.
 Their selections would then be displayed on a quote summary page, allowing them full visibility into their selections, estimated cost before deciding to move forward with procurement.

 1. It is mobile ready so the UI refactors are based on the screen you’re viewing it on